 Because I am a soldier born to die: Emotional post on Wing Commander D V Sathe

-New Delhi, Aug 08: A post on Facebook that would leave many teary eyed was posted by Nilesh Sathe, the cousin of Wing Commander Deepak Sathe who was the captain of the ill-fated aircraft that crashed in Kozhikode on Friday.
+New Delhi, Aug 08: A post on Facebook that would leave many teary-eyed was posted by Nilesh Sathe, the cousin of Wing Commander Deepak Sathe who was the captain of the ill-fated aircraft that crashed in Kozhikode on Friday.

 During his 22 year career in the Indian Air Force, he learnt flying the Soviet origin MiG-21.